Rachel Tomajczyk: After college

 After graduation from Baylor University, Rachel Johnson joined ASICS Furman Elite, an elite post-collegiate distance program under Coach Robert Gary based out of Greenville, South Carolina, in September 2016.
 In September 2018, she moved to Flagstaff, Arizona, where Ryan Hall began coaching her.
 In July 2019, Rachel moved to Lynchburg, Virginia, and began to coach distance athletes at Liberty University.
-She married Drew Tomajczyk in June 2021.
+She married Drew Tomajczyk in June 2021 and they currently live in Williams, Arizona.
+She is currently sponsored by Merrell.